 2. Arrive early

 Going to a Drive In Movie is an experience, and for the best time, make a full evening of it!
 Arrive early to get a good parking spot, walk around and get food and drinks before the movies begin!
-Some theaters, like the Coyote Drive In in Alabama, have miniature golf, while others like the Stars and Stripes in Lubbock has a playground.
+Some theaters, like the Stars and Stripes in Lubbock has a playground (currently closed due to Covid-19).

 The Coyote Drive In in Fort Worth has a seasonal ice skating rink each winter.